Our merger with Australian Mutual Bank

 Will there be changes to my interest rates or accounts?

-Your products and services (such as your accounts, deposits, and loans) won’t change as a result of the Merger.
 Just as we operate today, from time to time there may be changes to product terms and conditions, fees, or interest rates and we’ll notify you as applicable to the relevant product or service.

 I have accounts with both Teachers Mutual Bank Limited and Australian Mutual Bank.
 What happens to my accounts?